 Use blogs, articles and all the info you can find to make a budget for your trip.
 Make sure to have enough or you will have to take a job along the way or simply return home.
-No matter how tight your budget is, you must get travel insurance or you can find yourself in serious trouble.
+No matter how tight your budget is, you must get travel insurance.
+Or else you can find yourself in serious trouble.
 Make sure to bring several credit cards and place them around so if one gets lost you have a backup.
 Take a photo of your passport in case you lose that too.

 As a backpacker you are always moving, packing and unpacking.
 Having control of your stuff will save you a lot of time and a lot of frustration.
 Therefore, I use packing cubes in different sizes.
 The large one for all my warm clothing, the medium one for summer clothing, and a small one for underwear and swimsuits.
 I bring one extra for laundry.
 This way you always know where your things are and you pack your bag the same way every time.

-More details.
-For clothing, use the layer system.
+Backpacker advice: For clothing, use the layer system.
 Start with a light merino wool set, a thin fleece sweater, a warm breathable sweater and a wind and waterproof shell jacket and pants.
 This way you can mix and match and you are prepared for all kinds of weather.
 Bring a few items of swimwear, t-shirts, shorts, dresses and underwear.
 You can always get cheap clothing whilst traveling so that is not a problem.

-Rent a car.
 Bring your driver’s license.
 You can save a lot of money by renting cars and do stuff on your own instead of buying expensive tours for everything.